 Outsourcing Comes Down to Optimizing Your Resources

 IT outsourcing primarily comes down to resource management.
 Organizations are typically specialized in their core offerings, and the institutional knowledge revolves around those offerings.
-Hiring, managing, and supervising labor outside of the company's core expertise means management either won't know how to properly asses the effectiveness of other departments, or having to split the company's resources to now focus on non-core services.
-Outsourcing services, such IT, allows for both optimized service levels and cost savings.
+Hiring, managing, and supervising labor outside of the company's core expertise means management either won't know how to properly assess the effectiveness of other departments, or having to split the company's resources to now focus on non-core services.
+Outsourcing services, such as IT, allows for optimized service levels, cost savings, and industry advantage.

 Keep this in mind the next time you're deciding between hiring or outsourcing: would our resources be better spent on expanding our core capability?
 The answer will tell you if outsourcing is right for you.